 Mrs. Burt had two concrete hitching posts installed near her husband’s grave to use when she visited during the horse-and-buggy days.
 She continued to visit his grave for thirty-four years.

-In 1937, on July 23, came the “some sweet day” when, for Captain John T. and Elizabeth Burt, the two links of their “chain of love” were rejoined.
+In 1937, on July 23, Mrs. Burt died, overcome by grief, her relatives said, by the death of a childhood friend.
+And thus came the “some sweet day” when, for Captain John T. and Elizabeth Burt, the two links of their “chain of love” were rejoined.